desmondlzy/desmondlzy.github.io/index.md

 excerpt: "About Me..."
 ---

 I am an undergrad in [Department of Computer Science and Engineering][cse-web] at [the Chinese University of Hong Kong][cuhk-web].
-I am expected to finish my BSc. in Computer Science in June 2021.
+I am expected to finish my BSc. in Computer Science in July 2021.
 Check my [resume][my-resume] for more information.
-I am also with Tencent as a backend engineer intern, starting January 2021.
+I also spent some time with Tencent as a backend engineer intern in 2021.

 ### Research Projects